 Q: How do employers conduct disciplinary and grievance processes during the coronavirus restrictions?

-Since the government’s advice on the 23 March employers have implemented home working wherever possible.
+Since the government’s advice on the 23 March to stay home, employers have implemented home working wherever possible.
 A minority of employees may be on suspension pending a disciplinary process, and other disciplinary and grievance processes may be outstanding.
-Acas have now released guidance on carrying out disciplinary and grievance procedures during the coronavirus pandemic and employers can consider the following points.
+Acas has now released guidance on carrying out disciplinary and grievance procedures during the coronavirus pandemic and employers can consider the following points.

-The approach employers can take will depend upon the nature of the offence or complaint, whether the workplace is open and the proximity to the end of the lockdown measures (you should refer to the official government guidance on this).
+The approach employers can take will depend upon the nature of the offence or complaint, whether the workplace is open and on the social distancing measures (you should refer to Government guidance on Working Safely during Coronaviruson this).
 Some minor offences may be resolved by an informal telephone discussion.
-More serious matters may need the approaches referred to below.
-Once the government announce a loosening of the lockdown measures employers will be able to schedule normal disciplinary processes to start once normal work resumes.
+More serious matters may need the approaches referred to below if social distancing prevents normal disciplinary processes.

 If the workplace is closed and in person hearings are not possible the following main options are available: